alanmitchell/bmon/docs/source/setting-up-sensors-to-post-to-bmon.rst

 .. image:: /_static/particle_01.png

-For the ``Event Name`` input, make up a name for the event that will be published by your Particle board.
+For the ``Event Name`` input, create a name for the event that will be published by your Particle board.
 In this sample, the event name was called ``bmon_store``.